Learning Graph ARMA Processes from Time-Vertex Spectra: EXPERIMENTAL RESULTS

+\item (Forecasting): Observations are available on the entire graph during the whole time interval $t=1, \dots, T-s$, and graph signals are predicted for the future time instant $t=T$, for forecasting time step $s$ for each realization.
+Realizations are divided equally into training and test. \end{enumerate}

-In the experiments, we consider each process realization to have a set of missing observations with randomly selected time and vertex indices.
-We learn a process model from the known observations by solving \eqref{eq_opt_AB_v5}.
+With the proposed JS-ARMA method, we learn a process model from the known observations by solving \eqref{eq_opt_AB_v5}.
 The weight function $\mu(\lambda_n, \omega_\tau)$ in \eqref{eq_opt_AB_v5} is set to be a Gaussian function that penalizes the error at low frequencies more severely, where the spectrum of most real graph processes is likely to be concentrated in practice.
 The MMSE estimate of the missing observations are then found as discussed in Section \ref{ssec_lmmse_estimate}.
-We compare the estimation performance of the proposed JS-ARMA method with the following approaches: Non-parametric JWSS process models\footnote{As the computation of the JFT is not possible in this setting with missing process observations, we use a variant of the original method \cite{Natheneal-Joint-Stationarity} by estimating the JPSD from the covariance matrix as in \eqref{eq_jpsd_est} and refining it by extracting its diagonal entries.} (JWSS) \cite{Natheneal-Joint-Stationarity}, graph vector autoregressive recursions (G-VAR) \cite{IsufiLPL19}, graph polynomial vector autoregressive recursions (GP-VAR) \cite{IsufiLPL19}, vector autoregressive process models (VAR) \cite{Lutkepohl05}, and prediction with an AR time process model (AR) \cite{hayes96}.
-Half of the known process observations is used for validation for all algorithms that require the tuning of hyperparameters such as model orders and weight parameters.
+We compare the estimation performance of JS-ARMA with the following approaches: Nonconvex version of our method by solving \eqref{eq_opt_prob1} (JSNC-ARMA), non-parametric JWSS process models\footnote{As the computation of the JFT is not possible in this setting with missing process observations, we use a variant of the original method \cite{Natheneal-Joint-Stationarity} by estimating the JPSD from the covariance matrix as in \eqref{eq_jpsd_est} and refining it by extracting its diagonal entries.} (JWSS) \cite{Natheneal-Joint-Stationarity}, graph vector autoregressive recursions (G-VAR) \cite{IsufiLPL19}, graph polynomial vector autoregressive recursions (GP-VAR) \cite{IsufiLPL19}, ARMA vertex process models (Vertex-ARMA) \cite{Marques-Stationarity}, vector autoregressive process models (VAR) \cite{Lutkepohl05}, AR time process models (AR) \cite{hayes96}, time-vertex signal reconstruction via Sobolev smothness (GraphTRSS) \cite{GiraldoMGTB22}, and deep algorithm unrolling (NestDAU) \cite{NagahamaYTCE22}.
+While the original deep unrolling method \cite{NagahamaYTCE22} (shown as NestDAU-Vertex in our experiments) addresses the reconstruction of signals in the vertex domain, we also adapt it to our time-vertex setting through the use of the Cartesian product graph, which is represented as NestDAU-TimeVertex.\footnote{Note that the vertex-domain methods NestDAU-Vertex and Vertex-ARMA are applicable only for Scenario \ref{sco_salt_pepper}.
+The NestDAU methods have been excluded from the experiments on the NOAA dataset as the simulations were repeatedly terminated by the computer due to lack of memory.} For all methods, algorithm hyperparameters such as model orders and weight parameters are determined via validation.